Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Silky Wire-Haired Dachshunds Are Low-Shedding Dogs

-Specifically, the silky wire-haired Dachshund is a low-shedding dog.
+Specifically, the Silky Wire-haired Dachshund is a low-shedding dog.
 It has a long coat that looks shiny and soft, but this coat has the traits of the wire-haired, which means that fewer dead hairs fall out.

 This can be good news for allergy sufferers.
-Although the dogs do still produce the protein that causes allergic reactions, because the dog sheds less, the hair is less likely to get on furniture and irritate allergy sufferers.
+Although the dogs do still produce the protein that causes allergic reactionsb because the dog sheds less, the hair is less likely to get on furniture and irritate allergy sufferers.

 a silky wire-haired dachshund dog on a grooming table